Top Kris Bryant Prospect Cards Available Now

 As the first Kris Bryant Bowman Chrome card, this one will carry a lot of recognition over time.
 Base versions should remain largely affordable, especially with Bryant appearing in 2013 Bowman Sterling.
 It comes with lots of Refractor parallels to provide ample rarities.

 Inserted as a redemption, this is likely to be Kris Bryant's most popular card.
 The final card comes with an on-card autograph and it has several Refractor versions.
 Although it's an insert and not a rookie in the traditional sense, this is the card a lot of people will look to over time.
+In addition to landing in 2014 Bowman Baseball, the same card was also included in 2014 Bowman Chrome Baseball.

 It doesn't look as though Bryant has a base version of his Inception autograph.
 Rather, his most plentiful card is a parallel numbered to 75.
 It has an on-card signature and a distinct design.
 It's also appealing to some as it's not as pricey as his Bowman Chrome card.
 Bryant has several other autographs in Bowman Inception as well.